holographicSol/OmegaFindv2/README.md

     to be passed into the child processes when using pool.map() along with the initial iterables as there is no manager.dict and obviously no previously set globals for the child processes.
 Lines edited: 337, 339, 345.

+    Screen: Currently column widths are only partially variable.
+Font size may soon be factored in.
+(Current recommended font size 12, until updated).

 Extraction Compatibility (Below compatibility accounts for many more file suffixes listed as different suffixes use